 But over the last 20 years of research, design, and redesign, Invisalign’s ability to treat more and more different orthodontic problems has expanded.
-And now the company has just announced it will offer mandibular (jaw) advancement as part of its Invisalign treatment.
+Since 2017, Align Technology has offered mandibular (jaw) advancement to treat overbite as part of its Invisalign treatment.
+As a leader in Invisalign, the Irvine cosmetic dentists at Rice Dentistry are also happy to help people get overbite correction with Invisalign.

 Lower jaw advancement is known in orthodontics as Class II correction.
 Class II malocclusion is defined by the relationship of the premolars to one another.
 When the upper premolars are ahead of the lower premolars, it is considered a class II malocclusion.
 This can be caused either by overjet, where the upper teeth are inclined forward, or by overbite, where the upper jaw is actually advanced forward over the lower jaw.